 An electrofishing survey includes a detailed, comprehensive management plan tailored expressly for your pond or lake, based on the results of the survey, with your angling goals in mind.
 As part of the survey, we test your pH, alkalinity, oxygen levels, and visibility, and use these parameters to further inform the plan.
 If weed growth is present, we take photos of it and outline management options in the plan.
 We visually inspect your dam, watershed, and spillway, and document the quality and quantity of fish habitat.
 The resultant management plan is presented as a PDF mini-book that is typically twenty-five to thirty pages long and includes full-color photographs that illustrate every aspect of the plan, laid out in order of when each action should be performed.
 Relative weights are provided for the target species, whether that be largemouth, bluegill, crappie, or smallmouth, to let you see how your fish compare to fast-growing fish in ideal conditions.

 Pond owners commonly like to ride with us when we are shocking their pond.
 It’s a way for you to see firsthand what’s in your pond right now – not to mention it’s a lot of fun!
-Call us today and let us transform your pond into the dream fishing spot you’ve always wanted!
+Call us today and let us transform your lake or pond into the dream fishing spot you’ve always wanted!